 As I moved on from that experience, I didn’t want to become desensitized to human suffering.
 I didn’t want to become jaded.
 I wanted to help people.
 But I didn’t think merely doling out dollars was the answer.
 How could I truly help them?

 I chose to begin handing out “blessing bags” at street corners to those asking for money.
-They include food, sometimes socks or gloves in the winter, and a spiritual book or pamphlet.
-Since many of these people are “regulars” on their street corner, I have been blessed to see these people using some of the things I have given them.
+They included food, sometimes socks or gloves in the winter, and a spiritual book or pamphlet.
+Since many of these people are “regulars” on their street corner, I have been blessed to see them using some of the things I have given them.

-After we have received graciously, managed responsibly, shared justly, it’s time to return abundantly.
+After we have received graciously, managed responsibly, and shared justly, it’s time to return abundantly.